Meals Don’t Get Much Simpler Than Spaghetti

 Set the timer.
 To the sauce, add a splash of vanilla extract**, fresh minced garlic, coat the top with dried basil, a heavy sprinkle of oregano, an optional light dash of cayenne, and a tablespoon of butter.
 Have a quick taste before adding dry herbs since they tend to stick on your tongue.
 Simmer stovetop until smooth or until the dried herbs have softened.
 If you happen to have fresh herbs, you'll shorten the wait.

 Manage time while pasta is boiling.
 Thinking ahead about presentation, we need contrasting textures.
 For my crunch, I shear some organic zucchini lengthwise with a potato peeler (or mandolin).
 Spray or wipe a hot skillet with olive oil on a paper towel.
 Sear zucchini sprinkled with salt and pepper while turning periodically until somewhat dry; set aside.
-(I call this "zucchini bacon;" it's usually a bit salty to complement the savory entree.)
-While the "bacon" is browning, I halve some more zucchini slices, julienne carrots, mince celery, and slice green olives (can't forget those).
+(I call this “zucchini bacon;” it’s usually a bit salty to complement the savory entree.)
+Video demonstrates how to bake eggplant bacon.
+While the “bacon” is browning, I halve some more zucchini slices, julienne carrots, mince celery, and slice green olives (can’t forget those).
 Check the time.
 Stir to make certain the pasta is not sticking by agitating through a fork like you're combing long hair.

 Wipe the skillet clean and with a light coating of oil, sear the zucchini chunks on each side.
 Remove and add a couple tablespoons of olive oil.
 Sauté the carrots and celery with a dash of salt until slightly tender.
 Stir some cooked veggies into the sauce and sample the flavor.
 How’s it tasting?
 Save remaining cooked carrots in a bowl.